aniehues/ab-test-pricing-fintech-germany/README.md

-# A/B Testing in Financial Services – Discount Impact Analysis
+# A/B Testing – Discount Impact Analysis

 This project simulates and analyzes an A/B test to evaluate whether offering a **15% discount** on financial products improves: